PSSRA/pssra.github.io/content/join/bylaws.md

 ## SECTION THREE: CHAPTER WELFARE COMMITTEE

 The Chapter Welfare Committee (CWC) shall be formed on an as-needed basis as stipulated in Article One, Section Four.
 Prior to or concurrent with CWC formation, the CCC may appoint a CWC chair (or multiple co-chairs) tasked with fielding CWC reports and coordinating formation of CWC(s) as needed.
 Aside from the CWC chair(s), the committee shall be dissolved when it is determined by the CWC or the affected person that the situation is stable.

+CWC matters include, but are not limited to, issues between members, officers and members, and officers themselves that may affect organizational participation or the ability to provide instruction.
+The purpose of the CWC should align with the chapter’s established expectations for conduct, which include principles such as engaging in good faith.

+CWC involvement should be guided by an internal policy that is communicated publicly to the membership and grounded in the Organization’s mission and vision, specifically, commitments to carceral abolition, restorative and transformative justice, and an understanding of marginalization.
+The internal policy should outline what documentation for exclusionary and restorative actions should look like, as well as a plain language map of what escalated consequences can look like in the event of ongoing and egregious behavior.

+The CWC should not be considered a last resort; rather, it should be utilized proactively to address issues early whenever possible.
+The CWC has the authority to make recommendations, lead investigations, gather relevant evidence, and present findings to the CCC when larger actions are required, in accordance with the designated section and subsection.
+Members of the CWC can also be moderators or hold other roles and any actions in the role of CWC should be made clear (i.e. versus a conversation with an officer).

 ## SECTION FOUR: OTHER COMMITTEES